sjyangkevin/Prompt-Engineering/README.md

 ### Step 5 - Run script

-To execute an example, you can run the following command:
+To execute an example, you can run the script, as an example shown below:

 ```
 python prompt_engineering/chain_of_thought.py